seamusfoley/iotes-documentation/docs/introduction/installation.md

 npm install iotes-plugins-react-hooks
 ```

-(you will still need a strategy in order to connect to your iot service)
+(You will still need a strategy in order to connect to your iot service)

 At the moment plugins are only avaliable for react hooks